NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/EarthquakeScenario.rst

 ++++++++++++++++++++++++++++

 Shown at the bottom of :numref:`fig-R2DEQSSGMDBPane`, the **Run Hazard Simulation** button starts the ground motion selection application.
 The earthquake scenario simulation is run via a Python script.
 When the **Run Hazard Simulation** button is pressed, text output from the script will appear in the **Program Output** console at the bottom of the application.
-Upon successful completion of the earthquake scenario simulation, results from the simulation are in the **HazardSimulation/GroundMotions/Ouput** folder of the local working directory that is specified in R2D preferences., as shown in :numref:`figUI-preferences`.
+Upon successful completion of the earthquake scenario simulation, results from the simulation are in the **HazardSimulation/GroundMotions/Ouput** folder of the local working directory that is specified in R2D preferences, as shown in :numref:`figUI-preferences`.

+The intensity measure outputs are stored in the **IMs** folder in **HazardSimulation/GroundMotions/Ouput**.
+The output is a ``.csv`` file called ``EventGrid.csv`` containing the site locations and the names of the ``.csv`` files containing the intensity measure samples at each site.
+The number of intensity measure samples at each site is equal to the number of ground motions per site specified in the ground motion record selection panel, as shown in :numref:`fig-R2DEQSSGMDBPane`.
+The output of PGA and SA are in the unit of gravitational acceleration (g).

-The final output is a ``.csv`` file called ``EventGrid.csv``.
-The ``EventGrid.csv`` file contains the grid points and their locations and file names.
-Each grid point is assigned a ``.csv`` file containing a list of the ground motions at the grid point and their scaling factors.
-If ground motion record selection is carried out, the corresponding ground motion records, in ``JSON`` format, are also in the **Output Directory** directory.
-The intensity measures used to select the ground motion records are saved in the **IMs** folder in the **Ouput** folder.
+If ground motion record selection is performed, the selected records will be saved in the **HazardSimulation/GroundMotions/Ouput** folder.
+The output includes an ``EventGrid.csv`` file, which contains site locations and the names of the ``.csv`` files containing the selected ground motion records at each site.
+Each site is assigned a ``.csv`` file containing a list of the selected ground motions at the site and their scaling factors.
+If ground motion record are saved in ``JSON`` format in the **HazardSimulation/GroundMotions/Ouput** directory.
-Next, the ``EventGrid.csv`` is post-processed, and a new layer containing the ground motions is added to the GIS widget.
+The ``EventGrid.csv`` will also be post-processed, and a new layer containing the ground motions will be added to the GIS widget.
 The grid points are represented with a cross symbol.
 Clicking on a grid point will produce a popup with information about the ground motions at that point.